-Arlene F. Lee re-joins the Governor’s Office for Children after a successful term at the National Academy of Sciences as the board director for the Committee on Law and Justice where she worked to improve governmental decision making and public policy and promote the understanding and dissemination of research in matters involving law and justice.
+Arlene F. Lee re-joined the Governor’s Office for Children in 2015 after a successful term at the National Academy of Sciences as the board director for the Committee on Law and Justice where she worked to improve governmental decision making and public policy and promote the understanding and dissemination of research in matters involving law and justice.

 Prior to joining Committee on Law and Justice, Ms. Lee was the Director of Policy at the Center for the Study of Social Policy, where she focused on helping federal and state elected officials develop research-informed policies and funding to improve results for children and families.
 In this capacity, she oversaw PolicyforResults.org, a leading national resource for results-based policy.